theuggla/AT-java-employee-register/README.md

 # Adventures in Java
+See different branches for different Java-based exercises.

-List based register for saving employee data.
+**persistance-and-structure:** List based register for saving employee data.
 And excersice in Java and persistance.